Wordpress Search Widget Change Placeholder

 Share this article

-WordPress search analytics- Tracking site search on your WordPress site can deliver great insights into your customers’ minds.
-Fortunately, you can easily monitor your WordPress search queries using Google analytics in a matter of a few minutes.
+WordPress search analytics- Tracking site searches on your WordPress site can deliver great insights into your customers’ minds.
+Fortunately, you can easily monitor your WordPress search queries using Google Analytics in a matter of a few minutes.
 Here are the steps to follow.
-The prerequisite is that you should have integrated Google Analytics to your WordPress site.
+The prerequisite is that you should have integrated Google Analytics into your WordPress site.

 Set Up Google Analytics